You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

-One point here is that eliminating all telling from your story can lead to a story that reads like an action movie script (many Young Adult novels fall in this category).
+One point here is that eliminating all telling from your story can lead to a story that reads like an action movie script (many Young Adult novels are like this).
 Another observation is that there is a connection between point of view and showing versus telling.
 Specifically:

 The closer in to the character’s POV you are, the more you’ll likely be showing, and the less likely you’ll be telling.

-For example, if you are in a deep third person POV (the reader only sees what the character sees, and only knows what the characters knows), then it will be difficult to step back and “tell” parts of the story—for example, to fill in the background of a place or person that the character doesn’t know about.
+For example, if you are in a deep third-person POV or first-person POV (the reader only sees what the character sees, and only knows what the character knows), then it will be difficult to step back and “tell” parts of the story—for example, to fill in the background of a place or person that the character doesn’t know about.

 Author Kim Stanley Robinson has a good essay in defense of telling in Wonderbook, a writing guide by Jeff VanderMeer.
 However, I personally have struggled with some dull exposition dumps (usually research dumps) in Robinson’s novels.
 Learning to write a story that includes significant amounts of telling without showing is an art form, and is likely best studied reading pre-1900 fiction.